lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 resolved.
 Strike resolution occurs simultaneously, except for a few special cases (see [Strike Effects, sec.
 6.4.5](#645-strike-effects)).

+#### 6.4.3.1.
+Choose Strike

-**Choose Strike**: Each minion chooses his strike.
+Each minion chooses his strike.
 The strike can be from a combat card, from a weapon the minion possesses, (the default) from a hand strike, or can be from any other card providing this minion a strike.
 If a minion has used a maneuver from a strike (either a strike card or a weapon) this round, then he cannot choose any other strike for his initial strike of the round.
 For additional strikes, any strike can be chosen, even if a maneuver has